Dumble Amplifiers: Acquiring a Dumble amplifier

 Because of his reclusive nature and methodical, one-man approach to building amplifiers, acquiring a Dumble amp was not easily accomplished.
-Dumble wished to make amp's for only the world's best players and this did not always equate to fame in Dumble's eyes, with Dumble occasionally turning down well-known players.
+Dumble wished to make amps for only the world's best players and this did not always equate to fame in Dumble's eyes, with Dumble occasionally turning down well-known players.
 To acquire an amp from Dumble, a player first had to receive a recommendation from someone within Dumble's inner circle.
 If Dumble was interested, an in-person "audition" followed, although sometimes Dumble would instead ask for a CD.
 If the player "passed"—Dumble did not always "click" with a player's style or personality—then the meetings would typically turn into jam sessions and even guitar lessons, according to Kenny Wayne Shepherd.
 Dumble would listen to the player during their meetings and determine how best to design their specific amp depending on their sound and technique.
+This was typically followed by a "long intuitive working process", which sometimes involved borrowing a player's guitars.

 Given his "off-the-grid" lifestyle, Dumble also often preferred alternative payment methods: for example, when Christopher Cross bought an Overdrive Special and two other amps, Dumble's price was a Sears washer and dryer.
-This also proved problematic when Fender attempted a collaboration with Dumble, in which Fender would produce Twins or Deluxe Reverbs with modifications licensed by Dumble.
+Robben Ford said Dumble liked being paid in gold.
+Payment issues would prove problematic when Fender attempted a collaboration with Dumble, in which Fender would produce Twins or Deluxe Reverbs with modifications licensed by Dumble.
 While Fender produced several prototypes, Fender never managed a way to pay Dumble and the project fizzled.
-Popular "lore", according to Vintage Guitar, also held that Dumble was an "egotistical curmudgeon" who demanded substantial down payments and would cancel orders if a buyer dared call to ask when their amp would be ready.
-However, Vintage Guitar wrote that people who knew him described him as warm and friendly, although Sonny Landreth acknowledged Dumble could be "quirky" and "difficult" at times, "but genius types like him operate on a different level."
+Popular "lore", according to Vintage Guitar, also held that Dumble was an "egotistical curmudgeon" who demanded substantial down payments and would cancel orders if a buyer called to ask when their amp would be ready.
+Vintage Guitar however also noted that people who knew Dumble described him as warm and friendly.
+"The Alexander I knew and loved was always in my corner," said Sonny Landreth, who nonetheless acknowledged Dumble could be "quirky" and "difficult" at times, "but genius types like him operate on a different level."

 Dumble's amps rarely come up for sale on the secondhand market, fetching huge prices when they do.
 Dumble himself disapproved of selling his amplifiers used, as the buyer was receiving an amplifier that had been specifically voiced for someone else.
-However, Dumble would refurbish them to better suit the new owner for a fee.
+Ben Harper said there was a "code of honor and ethics" when it came to purchasing a Dumble secondhand: "you had to make sure it was kosher with him".
+When Harper first reached out to Dumble about quickly purchasing a used amplifier, Dumble himself sought out potential sellers.
+Harper ultimately acquired a Super Overdrive Special originally made for the Beach Boys and Dumble fine-tuned it for Harper's needs, a service Dumble did for players who purchased their first model secondhand.